Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Bryan De La Cruz (.333 slugging percentage in past 10 games, including zero homers), take on starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .294 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the Washington Nationals, with Trevor Williams on the mound, on September 2 at 4:05 PM ET.

-In his most recent appearance, he went 1-for-5 with a double and an RBI against the Nationals.
+In his most recent game he had a one-hit performance (1-for-5) against the Nationals.

 Bryan De La Cruz Game Info & Props vs. the Nationals